 There is no signal on the TV, the picture is snowy or the TV picture has blocks or is tiling.

-Reboot your set-top box.
-(See Basic Troubleshooting Step 4 for instructions.)
+Reboot your set-top box (see Basic Troubleshooting Step 4 above for instructions).

-1. Make sure the modem is fully up and functional.
+2. Make sure the modem or router is fully up and functional.

 5. Be patient!
 It will take a few minutes to boot up.